Competitive Equilibrium For Almost All Incomes: Existence and Fairness: Preliminaries

+\begin{definition} Given integers $n\geq 2$ and $m\geq 1$, \emph{a CE exists for almost all incomes} if the set of income-vectors for which no CE exists has a zero measure. \footnote{ The positive results in this paper hold even for a slightly stronger notion of existence, by which the set of income-vectors for which no CE exists is \emph{nowhere dense} in $\allincomes$. } In other words: for almost all $\incomevector \in \allincomes$, for all preference-profiles in $\allpreferences$, a CE exists. \footnote{ One could consider alternative definitions by changing the order of quantifiers.
+Such alternative definitions are discussed in Appendix \ref{sec:alternative-defs} } \end{definition} To show existence by Definition \ref{def:ce-exists-in-n-m}, it is sufficient to show a finite set of equalities on the incomes such that a CE exists whenever none of these equalities is satisfied.

-We emphasize that, when a CEFAI exists, the CE is allowed to depend on the income-vector.
-I.e, for every income-vector $t\in\allincomes$ (except maybe a subset of measure zero), there may be a different allocation and a different price-vector that satisfy the CE conditions.
+Note that Definition \ref{def:ce-exists-in-n-m} allows the CE to depend on the income-vector.
+I.e, for every income-vector $\incomevector\in\allincomes$ (except a set of measure zero), there may be a different CE allocation and price-vector.